Bob Simpson (cricketer): Playing style

 In his prime Simpson was known for his technical correctness.
 At slightly below average height, his noted ability to bat for long periods was attributed to his high fitness and concentration levels.
 He had a wide array of shots, in particular off the back foot.
 Along with Bill Lawry, he formed an opening partnership that was regarded as one of the finest in Test history.
 Simpson was fast between the wickets, and the pair were especially well known for their understanding, as exemplified by their fluency in rotating the strike with quick singles.
 Simpson's stance was easy and his style attractive, the result of a change of technique in the late 1950s when he turned from playing too square-on to side-on.
 Simpson found that it made all the difference to him in dealing effectively with the in-dipper and going-away balls.
 Standing 179 cm and weighing 83 kg, Simpson was most effective as an attacking batsman.
 Simpson was best known for his straight-drive and powerfully hit square-cut, as well as an on-drive taken from his toes.
 He rarely played the hook shot, regarding it as risky, and used the pull shot in moderation.
 Early in his career, Simpson had a square-on stance but converted to a more side on position, finding it easier to deal with swing bowling.

 As a bowler, Simpson had a heavy dependence on the leg-break, noting that his overuse of the googly often lead to erratic performance.
 He was regularly used at Test level as an occasional leg spin bowler, averaging more than one wicket per Test, and twice taking five wickets in an innings.
 He totalled 349 wickets at 38.07 in 247 first-class matches, including six five wicket hauls.
 A fine slips fielder, he was regarded as the best of his era, and was fast enough to catch flies with his hands.
-He took 110 catches, setting a world record in Tests, at nearby two catches per Test, a rate higher than any other non-wicketkeeper.
+He took 110 catches, setting a world record in Tests.
+His rate of 0.94 catches per inning remains the highest of any non-wicketkeeper fielder.
 As Australia's Test captain, Simpson was described by Gideon Haigh as having "flint in his fibre" and a "drill sergeant among skippers".
 Simpson had a strong belief in discipline, work ethic and the subordination of the individual to the needs of the team.
 When he later returned as coach of the Australian team when it was going through a barren run in the mid-1980s, he gained a reputation for being a disciplinarian coach who raised fitness and fielding standards to a higher level.
 His methods sometimes caused conflict with players, but by his retirement in 1996, Australia had regained its position as the world's leading Test nation.